 After admission you are advised to stay on for orientation to city and campus and few introductory sessions.
-Formal teaching is likely to begin from Monday, the 4th August 2014 with a 4 week foundation course for MBBS.
+Formal teaching is likely to begin from Monday, the 3rd August 2015 for MBBS.
 You are advised to bring approximately Rs.35, 000 - 40,000/- for buying books, personal belongings and mess charges etc.

-Hostel accommodation is on single occupancy basis.
-The room is furnished with a cot, mattress, study table, chair, side table and a built-in cup-board.
+Hostel accommodation will be provided.
+The rooms are furnished with a cot, mattress, study table, chair, side table and a built-in cup-board.
 Bed sheets, pillow, pillow- covers and other personal and daily utility items are advised to be bought on personal basis.
-Anti-mosquito measureslike mosquito net and repellents are strongly advised.
+Anti-mosquito measures like mosquito net and repellents are strongly advised.